lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 # Implementation Considerations {#sect-4}

-Implementers should be aware that implementations might exist that use a different approach for transferring CMP over HTTP.
+Implementers should be aware that other implementations might exist that use a different approach for transferring CMP over HTTP.
-Further, implementations based on earlier drafts of [RFC 6712](#RFC6712) might use an unregistered "application/pkixcmp-poll" MIME type.
+Further, implementations based on earlier I-Ds the led to
+{{RFC6712}} might use an unregistered "application/pkixcmp-poll" MIME type.

 # Security Considerations {#sect-5}